cronicle-edge/cronicle-edge/Readme.md

 ### Terminology
 master/slave renamed to manager/worker

-### minor UI and security improvements
+### UI and security improvements
-There are several other minor UI improvements.
+There are several other UI improvements.
 E.g. tooltips or extra filters.
-Some info is removed from public APIs to avoid exposing potentially sensitive data to everyone.
+Some info is removed from public APIs to avoid exposing potentially sensitive data to everyone

 # Just some demo  screenshots
 ## Main page with job chart: